Supervisor: Chief Communications & Operating Officer | Position Location: Washington, DC or Denver, Colorado

 - Bachelor’s degree in accounting or equivalent education

-- At least five years of relevant work experience
+- At least seven years of relevant work experience

 - Experience in overseeing the accounting and finances of a non-profit organization